-If a team needs to leave prior to the award ceremony, it can pick up All-Star or Rising Star awards earned by its members at the Information Desk.
+If a team needs to leave prior to the awards ceremony, it can go to the Information Desk to get its trophy and any individual awards earned by its members.

 Two kinds of consolation rounds will be offered:

-If rooms, buzzers, or staffers run short, consolation mini-tournaments will be given priority over ad hoc matches.
+If rooms, buzzers, or staff run short, mini-tournaments will be given priority over ad hoc matches.

-The consolation rounds (whether mini-tournaments or not) have no effect on a team’s overall standing in the tournament.
+The consolation rounds (of either type) have no effect on a team’s final rank in the tournament.
 They are played solely for fun.

 Here is the shirt design:

-There is a free shuttle that runs every 15 minutes to bring teams between the hotel and O’Hare.
-There is no such shuttle for Midway, from which trip a taxi to the hotel will cost approximately $35, or teams can take the CTA’s Orange and Blue Lines for $2.25 per person (getting on at the Midway Orange Line station, transferring to the Blue Line downtown, and getting off at the Rosemont Blue Line station, which is about one block from the hotel).
+The hotel runs a free shuttle every 15 minutes to transport people from O’Hare to the hotel (and vice versa).
+There is no such shuttle for Midway.
+A taxi between Midway and the hotel will cost $35 or more, or you can take the CTA’s Orange and Blue Lines for $2.75 per person (getting on at the Midway Orange Line station, transferring to the Blue Line downtown, and getting off at the Rosemont Blue Line station, which is about one block from the hotel).

 The official hotel for the tournament is the Hyatt Regency O’Hare.
 Rooms with one king bed are available for $114 per night and rooms with two double beds are available for $122 per night provided they are booked using the NAQT group rate no later than April 8.
 You may book online or mention “NAQT” when making a reservation over the phone.
 Please note that there are two Hyatt hotels in Rosemont; the one hosting the tournament is the Hyatt Regency O’Hare next to the convention center.